Bloom-host/BloomDocs/docs/dedicated/mss.md

 ### Automatically

-If you're unsure about your setup specifics, you can also use our script which will automatically attempt to create the necessary rule for you using `nftables`
+If you're unsure about your setup specifics, you can also use our script, which will automatically attempt to create the necessary rule for you using `nftables`

 We have tested this on the following distributions: